dbos-inc/dbos-docs/docs/typescript/reference/decorators.md

 }
 ```

 The first argument to a workflow function must be a [`WorkflowContext`](contexts.md#workflowcontext).
-This context can be used to invoke transactions and communicators, send and receive messages, and get other contextual information such as the authenticated user.
+This context can be used to invoke transactions and steps, send and receive messages, and get other contextual information such as the authenticated user.

 `@Workflow()` takes an optional `WorkflowConfig` object: